daq-tools/vasuki/README.rst

 About
 *****

-Vasuki generates different kinds of random unique identifiers, tokens and words.
+Vasuki generates different kinds of random unique identifiers, tokens, and words.
 It can be used as a library and as an HTTP service, aiming to provide effortless identifier generation for your applications.